BellezaEmporium/galaxy-integration-ead/README.md

 ## Installation

 1. Download the plugin from the [releases page](https://github.com/BellezaEmporium/galaxy-integration-ead/releases).
+You'll have multiple versions, one for Windows, one for macOS, and the Galaxy autoupgrade package.
+The Galaxy autoupgrade package is here so that GOG Galaxy can automatically upgrade the plugin by itself.
+If it's your first time with the plugin, it's recommended to use the OS-targeted releases.
 2. Unzip the archive.
-3. Extract the contents of the file into the Origin plugin's location : origin_7f53219b-4e2b-4591-9f4f-dfc5f4ba9eb0.
+3. If you picked one of the OS-targeted releases, you can just use the "install" file, that will automatically unzip and move the contents of the plugin to the right place.
+Otherwise, extract the contents of the file into Origin's plugin location : origin_7f53219b-4e2b-4591-9f4f-dfc5f4ba9eb0.
-4. Start GOG Galaxy
+4. Start GOG Galaxy, and enjoy !

 ## Configuration